 How do I provide my PEP status to Selfwealth?

-We may also ask if your PEP status has changed on some occasions, such as when you apply for an international trading account.
-If you indicate that your PEP status has changed, additional verification steps may also be required.
+We may also ask you to confirm your PEP status at other points, for example when applying for an international trading account.
+If your status has changed, additional verification may be required.
+Selfwealth will contact you directly if this applies.

 Why does Selfwealth require me to disclose my PEP status?

-Further Reading:
+Further reading